 The Interfaith Volunteer Caregivers Program provides assistance to our older and disabled neighbors— anyone who needs a little extra help.
-Many frail and physically challenged adults in our community struggle daily to maintain their independence -- our helping hands often make it possible for them to remain in their own homes.
+Many frail and physically challenged adults in our community struggle daily to maintain their independence — our helping hands often make it possible for them to remain in their own homes.
 Our St. John Vianney chapter of IVC includes parishioners and families from SJV who commit to serving those in our area on a volunteer basis.

 The program matches volunteers of all ages with those in need to provide a variety of supportive services such as: